Lost luggage compensation: Claim it now

-In this case, as a rule of thumb, we would recommend that you approach the carrier which operated your last flight.
-This airline would almost invariably have a representative at your final destination.
+We would recommend to approach the carrier which operated your last flight.
+This airline would almost always have a representative at your final destination.
 In addition, the airline which served the last flight you boarded is responsible for delivering you and your luggage to your final destination.

-Therefore, even if this airline was not the one initially responsible for your lost luggage, it is the one which needs to take all of the required steps to deliver your bags to you.
+Therefore, even if this airline was not the one initially responsible for your lost luggage, it is the one which needs to take all of the required steps to deliver it.

 Fill out and submit your claim for lost luggage

 Once you reach the airline’s office, we recommend filling out a Property Irregularity Report (PIR) for your missing or late bags.
-Legally speaking, It’s not mandatory but it will immensely simplify the process of getting your bag back or to claim lost luggage compensation.
+It’s not mandatory but will immensely simplify the process of getting your bag back or claiming lost luggage compensation.

-Try to add as much detail to your claim for delayed baggage as possible—especially specifics about the outer appearance of your bag—size, colour, brand etc. For obvious reasons, contact information is also immensely important.
-Write down your home or accommodation address so that your bag can be shipped directly to you.
+Add as much detail as possible to your claim for delayed baggage, especially specifics about the outer appearance of your bag—size, colour, brand.
+Write down your home or accommodation address so that it can be shipped directly to you.
 In most cases, the timeframe of receiving your bag will vary from a few hours to a few days.

-In addition, the PIR would ask you to list the belongings inside your bag and their respective value.
-In case your luggage is not found, you would be entitled to lost luggage compensation and the value of your compensation would depend on the value of your items.
+The PIR would ask you to list the belongings inside your bag and their respective value.
+In case your luggage is not found, you would be entitled to lost luggage compensation and its amount would depend on the value of your items.

-This is why we would recommend keeping a rough list of the possessions you packed in your checked-in luggage with you and their approximate costs.
+This is why we recommend keeping with you a rough list of the possessions you packed in your checked-in luggage and their approximate costs.
 The airline has a time limit of 21 days to locate your luggage.
-If it doesn’t, this list will help you receive lost luggage compensation from the airline.
+If it doesn’t, this list will help you receive lost luggage compensation.

-It's important to remember that most airlines have a list of items whose value they won't cover if your suitcase was lost.
-In almost all cases this list would include valuables such as jewellery, money and electronics.
+Note that most airlines have a list of items whose value they won't cover - usually valuables such as jewellery, money and electronics.

 The airline is required to assist you

 On the whole, carriers try to be very accommodating when their passengers’ luggage gets lost.
-This is why some airlines could offer to cover some of their passengers’ expenses.
-Of course, the airline would expect that your expenses are reasonable but this almost always means that you can purchase essentials such as toiletries as well as a new change of clothes.
+They could offer to cover some of your additional expenses.
+Of course, they have to be reasonable but this almost always means that you can purchase essentials such as toiletries as well as a new change of clothes.

-In any case, make sure you ask the local airline representative about their specific policy with regards to assistance.
+Make sure you ask the local airline representative about their specific policy regarding assistance.

 In case your luggage is missing, your airline is mandated by the Montreal Convention to help you purchase a few essential items while you are deprived of your bags.
-This, however, usually applies only to the cases in which you are not returning home (where you are expected to have all of your essentials).
+This, however, usually applies only to the cases in which you are not returning home.

 First, we should reiterate that it’s best to file a claim for lost or damaged luggage as soon as possible.
 If this is not possible for you at the time, you could submit one later.
-Make sure to pay attention to the time limits, however.
+However, make sure to pay attention to the time limits.

-If your luggage is damaged, you should file a claim with the airline within 7 days after receiving your luggage.
+If your luggage is damaged, you should file a claim with the airline within 7 days after receiving it.

-If your baggage has been delayed or missing, make sure you file a lost luggage compensation claim within 21 days after your flight.
+If your baggage has been delayed or missing, file a lost luggage compensation claim within 21 days after your flight.

 What happens if your luggage is truly lost?

-Luckily, the Montreal Convention protects any passengers whose luggage has been lost and allows them to claim compensation for lost or delayed luggage.
+The Montreal Convention protects passengers and allows them to claim compensation for lost or delayed luggage.

-This is where the itemized list of the belongings in your luggage which we mentioned earlier becomes truly important.
+This is where the itemized list of your belongings becomes truly important.
 The amount of compensation is capped at 1,131 SDR.
-SDR stands for Special Drawing Rights and it denotes a currency-like unit.
+SDR stands for Special Drawing Rights and denotes a currency-like unit.

 Lost luggage compensation and travel insurance

-It might be a good idea to contact your insurance company to check if your travel insurance covers damaged bags or lost or delayed baggage.
+It might be a good idea to contact your insurance company to check if your travel insurance covers lost, delayed or damaged baggage.
 The value of your insurance may exceed what the airline is legally obliged to pay, which would allow you to minimize your costs.

-It is definitely stressful to land only to find out that your bag is missing, but chances are your bag will be found.
-According to SITA’s 2017 Report, the number of mishandled bags has dropped by 54% for 2007-2016 period and only about 7% of all missing bags get irrevocably lost.
-Relax, your bag will most likely reach you soon.
+It is stressful to land only to find out that your bag is missing, but chances are it will be found.
+According to statistics, only about 7% of all missing bags get lost forever.
+Relax, yours will most likely reach you soon.